adlnet/xAPI-Spec/xAPI.md

 ###### 0.90 to 0.95 (August 31, 2012):

-"Core" verbs and activity types were removed from the specification.
-References to these verbs in results, context, interactions, and activity definitions were also  removed.
+"Core" verbs and Activity types were removed from the specification.
+References to these verbs in results, context, interactions, and Activity Definitions were also  removed.
 It was recommended that implementers prefer community defined verbs to creating their own verbs.
-- Verbs, activity types, and extension keys are now URIs
+- Verbs, Activity types, and extension keys are now URIs
 - Restructured and added language around some of the other implementation details and scope.
 - Changed from using a person-centric view of agents to a persona-centric